Group of women sitting at an outdoor table and looking at a laptop

 Get comfortable with our learning platform and meet your classmates during an orientation session.
 Then, hit the ground running with a workshop on developing custom impact frameworks for your digital media work.

-In the first part of this core class, you will learn general frameworks for understanding the role digital media can play in social impact initiatives and build strategies for incorporating digital media into your impact model.
+In this core course you will learn general frameworks for understanding the role digital media can play in social impact initiatives and build strategies for incorporating digital media into your impact model.
+In the second part of this core course, you will explore the affordances and challenges internet technologies present for change makers working in different spaces and sectors through case studies.
+And you will explore the affordances and challenges internet technologies present for change makers working in different spaces and sectors through case studies.

 March

-Hear from Penn faculty, learn from Philadelphia-area leaders in media and social impact, develop your ideas, and make connections with fellow classmates.
+Hear from Penn faculty, learn from Philadelphia-area leaders in media and social impact, develop your ideas, and make connections with fellow classmates virtually.

 April